CaptainArbitrary/ManyMedicines/README.md

 This tea made from medicinal herbs and dandelion leaves helps to detoxify the liver and kidneys, as well as stimulating the appetite and settling the stomach.

-## Industrial Medicines
+## Industrial Drugs

-These medicines have their own research projects, all of which have Drug Production as a prerequisite.
+These drugs have their own research projects, all of which have Drug Production as a prerequisite.
 They're more difficult and more expensive to manufacture, but they're much more effective than the neolithic medicines.

 ### Proxen